bluxmit/mkdocs-magicspace-website/docs/tutorials/markdown/highlight-what-matters.md

 > In order to understand recursion, one must first understand recursion.

+Of course, you can write multiple lines in the blockquote

 !!! example "Multiline Blockquote - option 1"
     === "Output"
         > Measuring programming progress by lines of code is like measuring aircraft building progress by weight